eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 Consequently, IETF Hackathons are collaborative events, not competitions.
 Any competitiveness among participants is friendly and in the spirit of advancing the pace and relevance of new and evolving Internet standards.

-This document provides a set of practices for running IETF Hackathons.
+This document provides a set of practices that have been used for running IETF Hackathons.

 # Timing